Facing the Anthropocene: Rethinking Humanity’s Place in the World

 Meet the 2019 Anthropocene Fellows.

-Supported by the Henry Luce Foundation, Facing the Anthropocene is led by legal scholar Jedediah Purdy and theologian Norman Wirzba, who are combining their expertise in philosophy, religion, and law to better understand how humanity and the environment can flourish together.
+Supported by the Henry Luce Foundation, Facing the Anthropocene is led by theologian Norman Wirzba, who uses his expertise in philosophy, religion, and agrarianism to better understand how humanity and the environment can flourish together.
 Also on the team is Mari Jørstad, a research associate at the Kenan Institute for Ethics.

 The project includes a multidisciplinary working group in which scholars engage in conversations surrounding the human impact on the planet.
 The group studies how political, legal, and economic orders have shaped landscapes and ecologies through global patterns of human habitation and use.